-Social Impact & Equity Extent of shared social benefits/costs А Social/recreational benefits provided to part of community, water security benefits shared across Greater Geelong water supply system - excludes smaller supply systems.
+Social Impact & Equity Social/recreational benefits provided to part of community, water security benefits shared Extent of shared social benefits/costs Α across Greater Geelong water supply system - excludes smaller supply systems.
 Extent of private investment required Α Some private investment required by new customers living in these growth areas through lot price.
 Community & Social Outcomes Bill impact - household owner/occupier \$64 Bill impact - household renter \$21 Bill impact - small business \$105 Bill impact - large business \$12,510 Health benefits G Provides health benefit through improved urban liveability/urban cooling associated with provision of blue-green infrastructure such as enhanced canopy from passively irrigated trees, swales and enhanced billabongs.
 Naturalisation and rehabilitation of 3.7km of the concreted reaches of the Moorabool River.
 Revegetation and Social and recreational benefits G stabilisation of 15km of major waterways in the growth areas to restore waterway connectivity and enhanced biodiversity.
 These enhanced natural spaces will be provided for the local and regional community to enjoy.
-2 Employment benefits G Provides direct employment benefit - up to 1.030 full time positions from capital investment Environmental Environmental impacts - water Enhances environmental water flows in the Moorabool River, restores/naturalises a section of the Moorabool that is concrete lined Vegetation and biodiversity enhancement of Barwon, Cowies and Moorabool major waterways 7 G Swales passive tree irrigation and enhanced infiltration billaborgs will hold more water in the landscape and will be manage other my atom and change while also filtering and recharging waterway have flows Environmental impacts - land & biodiversity G win help manage scientisticate and mounting win early disturbed arrays Zero net emissions G 2.600 kWb/ML required to be offset - built into the cost of option Painfall dependency Δ Provide water elements not reliant on rainfall stormwater elements reliant on rainfall Sustainability Ability to enable the sustainable use or reuse of resources G Promotes the use of a wasted resource Presence of water conservation and alternate water supply infrastructure Promotes informed water use G normotes awareness and understanding in residents and visitors Technology Science & Innovation promotes dwareness and understanding in residents and visitors.
-Time required to implement 5-40 years Progressively implemented as these areas develop over the next $40$ years Regulatory legislative or policy constraints G No regulatory legislative or policy constraints - IWM supported by current planning provisions Near-term vield (in 10 years) 300 ML /vear COUNTE/ year Vield represents the volume of notable water being substituted with alternative water sources - significant Long-term yield (in 50 years) 7300 ML (voar additional volumes of alternative water is also provided for other uses such as for environmental 7,300 ML/ year audicional volumes o la dermative water is also provide part subcific to postable water use Cortainty of viold C and emiranced undarrandscape purposes, which do not subsidiate potable water use.
-G Able to consider the prediction of the diversity of supply and conservation options.
-Finance & Economics A \$540M \$2,226 /M Lovalised cost \$79/7/MI Levelised Cost J
+Employment benefits G Provides direct employment benefit - up to 1,030 full time positions from capital investment Environmental Environmental impacts - water Enhances environmental water flows in the Moorabool River, restores/naturalises a section of the Moorabool that · is concrete lined.
+Vegetation and biodiversity enhancement of Barwon, Cowies and Moorabool major waterways.
+G Swales, passive tree irrigation and enhanced infiltration billabongs will hold more water in the landscape and will help manage stormwater and flooding while also filtering and recharging waterway base flows.
+Environmental impacts - land & biodiversity G Limited additional construction impacts on already disturbed areas.
+Zero net emissions G 2,600 kWh/ML required to be offset - built into the cost of option.
+Rainfall dependency A Recycled water elements not reliant on rainfall, stormwater elements reliant on rainfall.
+Sustainability Ability to enable the sustainable use or reuse of resources G Promotes the use of a wasted resource.
+Description information of such as seen ~ Presence of water conservation and alternate water supply infrastructure Promotes informed water use G promotes awareness and understanding in residents and visitors.
+Technology, Science & Innovation Time required to implement 5-40 years Progressively implemented as these areas develop over the next 40 years Regulatory, legislative or policy constraints G No regulatory, legislative or policy constraints - IWM supported by current planning provisions.
+Near-term yield (in 10 years) 300 ML/year Yield represents the volume of potable water being substituted with alternative water sources - significant Long-term yield (in 50 years) 7,300 ML/year additional volumes of alternative water is also provided for other uses such as for environmental - and enhanced urban landscape purposes, which do not substitute potable water use.
+Certainty of yield G High level of confidence in yield benefits due to the diversity of supply and conservation options.
+Scalability Α Able to scale up and apply across new urban developments, but is tied to the timing of the roll out of new development.
+Finance & Economics Сарех \$540M Opex \$2,226/ML Levelised cost \$7.947/ML